 The driving experience has improved relative to the Auris thanks to a new chassis and, while it's still comfortable, the Touring Sports offers keen drivers a little more responsiveness too.
 The entire Corolla range is hybrid only, with either a 1.8-litre or 2.0-litre engine alongside an electric motor.
 A 1.2-litre turbo petrol was offered at launch but was withdrawn from sale due to low demand.
 The 1.8-litre hybrid setup will be familiar to Prius owners; it’s bulletproof and capable of up to 62.7mpg in the Corolla.
 The 2.0-litre offers noticeably more punch but it's pricey and claims nearer 56.4mpg.

 Due to the hybrid technology on board, the Touring Sports can't quite match the Ford Focus Estate for outright space but with room for four adults to get comfy and a 581-litre boot, it's not too far behind.
-Safety is backed up by a five-star Euro NCAP score and the closely related Toyota Prius came top of our 2019 Driver Power survey, so ownership should be a breeze.
+Safety is backed up by a five-star Euro NCAP score and the Corolla came 32nd out of the top 75 models in our 2021 Driver Power survey, so ownership should be a breeze.

 MPG, running costs & CO2

-Upgrade to the more powerful 2.0-litre hybrid and fuel consumption is up to 56.5mpg, with CO2 emissions from 112-127g/km depending on trim.
+Upgrade to the more powerful 2.0-litre hybrid and fuel consumption is up to 50.4 to 56.4mpg, with CO2 emissions from 112-127g/km depending on trim.
 It's a fairly small difference, but you'll spend slightly more at the pumps, along with slightly higher insurance costs.
 The entry-level Icon model sits in group 15 (out of 50 bands), while the GR Sport version with more power sits in group 20.
-Every version of the Corolla Touring Sports will cost £140 a year in road tax.
+Every version of the Corolla Touring Sports will cost the discounted rate each year in (VED) road tax.

 Engines, drive & performance

 The latest Toyota Corolla handles competently but its CVT automatic gearbox and fairly soft settings means it still isn't especially fun to drive.
-Still, the chassis is surprisingly composed, taking tricky roads in its stride and keeping most vibrations out of the interior.
-Despite its 20mm increase in ride height, the Corolla Trek feels just as good to drive, but with the same front-wheel drive as the regular car, it offers little advantage off-road aside from extra ground clearance to negotiate rocks and ruts.
+Still, the chassis is surprisingly composed for a Toyota estate, taking tricky roads in its stride and keeping most vibrations out of the interior.
+Despite its 20mm increase in ride height, the Corolla Trek feels just as good to drive, but with the same front-wheel drive as the regular car, it offers little real advantage off-road aside from extra ground clearance to negotiate rocks and ruts.
 The combination of a petrol engine and electric motor still make most sense around town, where the car feels smooth and relaxing, with bursts of electric driving and silent waits in traffic reminding you of the fuel you're saving.
 A GR Sport version is also offered, which is similar in style to the Ford Focus Estate in ST-Line.
 There are sportier alloy wheels and a body kit, but this is something of a sheep in wolf's clothing, as there are no mechanical changes to spice up the driving experience.

 Toyota has two decades of experience in making hybrids, and the switch between electric and petrol propulsion is almost seamless on the move.
 The 2.0-litre with 178bhp is smooth under acceleration and can get from 0-62mph in 8.1 seconds but rarely feels quite so fast in normal driving.
 There are steering wheel mounted gearshift paddles that go through 'virtual' gears programmed into the CVT automatic but we preferred leaving it to its own devices.
-It's one of the better CVT gearboxes available, keeping revs low most of the time so the engine rarely feels strained.
+It's one of the best CVT gearboxes available, keeping revs low most of the time so the engine rarely feels strained.